 Best Hostels Near Bangkok Airport

-Also listed under Best Hostels Near Khao San Road above, the Mad Monkey Hostel is a legendary party hostel chain in Southeast Asia.
-If you’re looking to have fun, party and meet loads of people in Bangkok, this hostel is consistently voted one of the best party hostels in Bangkok.
+Also listed under Best Hostels Near Khao San Road above, the Mad Monkey Hostel is a legendary chain of party hostels in Southeast Asia.
+If you’re looking to have fun, party and meet loads of people, Mad Monkey is consistently voted one of the best party hostels in Bangkok.
 With a big outdoor swimming pool, a huge common area, restaurant and bar, nightly events, drinks deals and lively vibes 24/7, this is the best place to get the party started!
-Beds cost $12 US for a 4-bed mixed dorm.
+Beds start at $14USD for a 4-bed mixed dorm.

 Best Hostels in Bangkok for Solo Travellers